 What is CNC Machining?

-To find out how much CNC machining costs, you need to know more about how it works, CNC stands for Computer Numerical Control.
+To find out how much CNC machining costs, you need to know more about how it works.
+So, what is CNC machining?
 It is a manufacturing method that uses high-speed automated cutting tools to process metals and plastics.
 Precision work can be accomplished using standard CNC machines.
 Such as lathes, routers, and three-, four-, and five-axis milling machines.

 Computer-aided design (CAD) models tell the CNC machine how to work and give it the geometric information it needs to cut.
 A good machinist will plan the tool paths based on the shape of the part being machined.
 Custom CNC-machined parts are important in many fields, including medicine, aerospace, and robotics.
 And CNC machining technology is key to these fields.